ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/_index.md

 prerequisites:
-    - An Arm based machine.
+    - An Arm-based machine or cloud instance.
     - A Raspberry Pi 5.

 author_primary: Annie Tallund